 What can you do to prepare for negotiations regarding medical support and dental support in a Texas family law case?

 For instance, you could include in your court orders a provision that each parent must submit a copy of the bill to the Co-parent within a certain number of days by email or other means.
 From there, The receiving Co-parent would have to reimburse the paying Co-parent any money as outlined in their final decree of divorce well orders or their child custody case.
-Being organized in this way on the front end can pay dividends a great deal on the back end and can avoid one parent frequently paying costs for medical issues that are not reimbursed for weeks or even months.
+Being organized on the front end can pay dividends a great deal on the back end and avoid one parent frequently paying costs for medical issues that are not reimbursed for weeks or even months.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan